-One of the lessons I’ve learned after reviewing dozens of web hosts is that a good web host might not always be the right web host.
+One key lesson I learned from reviewing dozens of hosting services is that a good web host might not always be the right web host.

 Because different kinds of websites will have different needs.

-Some web hosts might be good in certain areas, such as speed, while others might focus on providing a stable server.
-You need to remember that a “good web host” does not give you a 100% satisfaction guaranteed.
+Some web hosts might be good in certain areas – such as speed and latest technology; while others might focus on providing a stable server and cheaper rate.
+A “good web host” does not always guarantee 100% users 100% satisfaction.

 Shared plans are basically budget-friendly which includes one free domain name and one free SSL certificate.
 They also offer advanced hosting plans such as VPS Hosting and Dedicated Server Hosting for websites in need of more CPU resources.